uggla/cloud_native_app/README.md

  * W2 services that listen on the messaging bus and send http requests to mailgun external services.

 ## Application materials (code, doc etc...)
-https://github.com/uggla/cloud_native_app
+Here is the url of the Open Source project: https://github.com/uggla/cloud_native_app

 ## Deliverables

  * On Github:
-   * Pipeline design documents and code.
+   * Pipeline design documents and code
-   * Application code.
+   * Application code
-   * infrastructure code (Heat template/ansible playbooks/scripts).
+   * Infrastructure code (Heat template/ansible playbooks/scripts).

- * Video that will present the CICD of the application in a new empty tenant.

  * Your software factory should be ready to deliver a patch or a feature requested by your customer.
-    This delivery will be in production in less than a day.
+    This delivery will be in production during the exam.
-    The feature or fix requested can come from the opensource project.
+    The feature or fix requested can come from the upstream Open Source project.

+ * As a backup, a video that will present the CICD of the application in a new empty tenant and a customer patch to show the factory end to end.

 *Note*: A complex feature or bug fix could be delivered several times, improving the application between each delivery.
 Your customer does not